 The win ratio in trading is one of the most important parameters to evaluate a trading strategy.
+High win rate trading strategies are important to make you stick to your trading plan and not abandon it.

 Many traders underestimate the importance of the win ratio and thus commit grave behavioral mistakes when they trade their strategies live.
 The win ratio is important because it influences your behavior in the markets and a low win ratio increases the risk of ruin in trading.